mirasrobert/LEMP-Cheatsheet/README.md

 - [x] A Laravel application hosted on GitHub (e.g., "laravel_example_app").

 ## Note:
    - We have an application called "laravel_example_app".
-Change the "laravel_example_app" for your website name or Laravel app name.
+Change the "laravel_example_app" for your website/domain name or Laravel app name.

 ## Initial Server Setup